3-6 class hours.

 - #5 weight (bulky) yarn, 40 yds in each of 3 colors D and E.

 - US 11 [8.0 mm] 40″[100 cm] circular needle (not shorter, and not longer!)

 - Small flat-bottomed paper bag OR knitting bag to constrain balls of yarn

 - basic supplies (scissors, yarn needle, markers, etc.)

-3) Leaving short tails and holding D and E together as one, tie slip knot and place on needle.
+3) With US 11 [8.0 mm] needle, leaving short tails and holding D and E together as one, tie slip knot and place on needle.
 Insert fingers between yarns for long-tail cast-on, D over thumb and E over index finger; cast on 80 sts.
 Leaving yarns attached, set aside.